Skip to Main Content

 A wine list calibrated for the format

 At 390 selections and 3,300 bottles in inventory, the wine program at La Trattoria is substantially larger than the room's price point would typically suggest.
-Wine Director Franco Meloni has built a list with particular depth in Italy and Tuscany, which is the natural pairing for a menu structured around Italian regional cooking.
+The wine list has particular depth in Italy and Tuscany, which is a natural pairing for a menu structured around Italian regional cooking.
 California appears as a secondary strength, which gives the list range without pulling it away from its Italian core.

 The list is priced at the mid tier, with a range of price points across the selection.
-Corkage is set at $35 for guests who bring their own bottle, which is a practical option for anyone staying at Hotel Walther with cellar access.
 The list's depth in Italian regions means there is room to explore beyond Chianti and Barolo into less-travelled appellations, which is the kind of opportunity a dedicated wine drinker should take seriously at a trattoria with this level of inventory.

 For broader perspective on Switzerland's wine-serious restaurant circuit, properties such as Schloss Schauenstein in Fürstenau, Memories in Bad Ragaz, and Cheval Blanc by Peter Knogl in Basel operate with wine programs designed for multi-starred formats and pricing to match.
 La Trattoria's list occupies a different position, oriented toward pairing depth over trophy-bottle selection, which suits a dinner-focused trattoria setting.